mariajosemv/mariajosemv/README.md

 - 📈 [Real Time Predictions](https://github.com/mariajosemv/Real-Time-Predictions)

-Train in real-time a neural network model for predict the price of house sales.
-After this, you can evaluate the model using the learning curves.
+Train in real-time a neural network model to predict the price of house sales and evaluate its performance using the learning curves.

 - 🧩 [ETL News Website](https://github.com/mariajosemv/ETL-for-news-websites)

 Pipeline for Extract, Transform and Load articles from news websites into an SQLite database.